joranro1997/VirtualPetMVPPrivacyPolicy/README.md

 This Privacy Policy explains what data the RetroPet mobile app ("RetroPet", "we", "us") collects, why, and your choices.
 By using RetroPet you agree to this policy.

-> **Owner action required before launch:** replace the contact address below and
-> publish this document at a public HTTPS URL, then enter that URL in App Store
-> Connect (App Privacy) and Google Play Data Safety.
-The in-app links read the
-> URL from `app.json › expo.extra.legal`.

 ## Who we are / contact

 RetroPet is operated by the app's publisher.
 For privacy questions or data